globalizejs/globalize/README.md

 # jQuery Global plugin v1.0.0pre.

 _Note: This plugin is currently in beta form and may change significantly before version 1.0 is released.

+For build instructions, scroll down to the very bottom of this file.

 <p>
 <h1>Introduction</h1>